 “The biggest issue for me as a practitioner comes when a pharmacy switches between two generic versions of the same medication for a patient,” said Ilyas, adding that changing generics could amplify differences in efficacy.
 “Patients will tell me they’ve been taking a medicine forever, and all of a sudden it doesn’t work as well or they have a reaction.”

 Consistency is key when it comes to getting the results you want from medicines, said Ilyas.
 Both she and Varner agreed that if you’re on a generic medication to manage a chronic condition and you’re happy with the formula, ask your pharmacist for the name of the manufacturer.
 That way, you’ll be able to find it again if your pharmacy decides to switch to a different supplier for that drug.
+Although most patients do fine switching between manufacturers, certain drugs may be more likely to cause an adverse effect or toxicity when changing.
+These drugs include: Coumadin (warfarin), Synthroid (levothyroxine), Tegretol (carbamazepine), Lanoxin (digoxin), lithium, and Dilantin (phenytoin).

-The bottom line: generics vs. brand names
+The bottom line: generic vs. brand-name drugs